9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 input.
 On each line, the patterns are the items following the function name, up until the `=` sign.

-To understand how pattern matching works, let\'s step through an example, say `myNot False`.
+To understand how pattern matching works, let's step through an example, say `myNot False`.

 When we apply `myNot`, the Haskell runtime checks the value we supply